JohannaLatt/Master-Thesis-Smart-Health-Mirror/README.md

   * Enable the management console by running `rabbitmq-plugins enable rabbitmq_management`
   * Now you should be able to go to (http://localhost:15672/) in your browser and see the management GUI of RabbitMQ
   * The default username and password is `guest`
-  * Go to the Admin-tab and click on „Add a user“ at the bottom, set the name to 'Kinect' and the password to 'Kinect', set the user as admin and confirm
+  * Go to the Admin-tab and click on „Add a user“ at the bottom, set the name to `Kinect` and the password to `kinect`, set the user as admin and confirm
   * Click on the name of the new user to open more settings
   * Click on „Set permission“ without changing anything to allow access
 5. After this, the KinectStreaming.exe should be able to connect and you can go ahead and start the other services